microsoft/pai/docs/manual/cluster-user/how-to-debug-jobs.md

   1. Save your TensorFlow summary logs to `/mnt/tensorboard`.
   2. Make sure `tensorboard` is installed in the docker image you use.
-  3. Use the `sleep` command to extend the job lifetime, if you want TensorBoard available after job completes.
+  3. Use the `sleep` command to extend the job lifetime, if you want TensorBoard available after the job completes.